nERD8932/Obsidian/Sessions/Session 4.md

 ![../Images/carlos1.jpg](/Images/carlos1.jpg)

-Carlos sticks a dynamite in Edgars mouth, which is promptly put out by Bruno.
+Jameson sticks a dynamite in Edgars mouth, which is promptly put out by Bruno.

 They head inside the chapel.
 Other people they notice:

 Kaya Nezumi (groom)